October 17, 2008 – Friday – Shackeltons Lodge, Zambia to Linyanti Camp, Okavango Delta, Botswana

 The Kazungula vehicle ferry also crosses the Zambezi, however one of the two ferries is out of service, so trucks are waiting up to two weeks to cross the river in either direction.
 The two governments plan to build a bridge some day.

 First stop is a Chobe River boat cruise.
 We spend the next few hours motoring slowly along the Chobe River and see lots of wildlife.
 Lunch and snacks are included, so it is a very pleasant start to the day.
-We spend several hours cruising slowly watching lots of wildlife along the Chobe River, right on the border between Botswana, Zambia and Namibia.
-Lunch and snacks are included, and since the boat is covered and only has the two of us on it, we have a very pleasant start to the day.
-Both Ernst and I are kept very busy taking both still photos and video.
+The Chobe River is on the border between Botswana, Zambia and Namibia.
+Since the boat is covered and only has the two of us on it.
+Ernst and I are kept very busy taking both still photos and video.
 The game are quite close, and the boat provides a reasonably steady platform for photography.
 I don’t forget to use my binoculars as well – the extra magnification and image stabilization make animal observation very rewarding.

-The Chobe River boat cruise is one way, so at the end we transfer to a Land Cruiser to continue our journey to Lynanti Camp.
+The Chobe River boat cruise is one way, so at the end we transfer to our Land Cruiser to continue the journey to Lynanti Camp.
 Originally we were scheduled to fly to Linyanti Camp, and then drive from Linyanti to Lechwe Camp, but due to flooding in the Okavango Delta, the road from Linyanti to Lechwe is impassable, so those arrangements are now reversed.

 Drinks and dinner are waiting for us when we arrive in Linyanti Camp after dark, thanks to the camp staff.
 As I lie in bed this evening, I hear Hippopotamus in the spillway just a few metres from my tent flap.

 October 16, 2008 – Thursday – Johannesburg, South Africa to Livingston, Zambia